Can't wait to hear the magic words, "can I see your passport please?"?

 Travel Man (2015–2019)

 Wish you could fly to Milan right now?
 How about Iceland?
 While we eagerly await the day we can safely fly to foreign lands again, let Richard Ayoade take you around the world, with each episode covering a snappy 48 hours in a new location with a notable guest.
 Ayoade’s dry wit and dark sarcasm make this a funny and genuinely interesting watch.
+Update: Full episodes are no longer available to stream, but you can revisit highlights on the Travel Man YouTube channel.

 Phantom Ride (2016)